 3. Is there a dedicated local phone number?

 Check whether the maintenance team has a dedicated phone number to call for service versus a general 1-800 number.
-The use of 1-800 number almost always suggests the management company relies on an outsourced maintenance.
-An in-house maintenance team will likely be able to respond to requests quickly.
+The use of an 1-800 number almost always suggests the management company relies on outsourced maintenance.
+An in-house maintenance team will likely be able to respond to requests more quickly.

 4. Is the maintenance team quick to fix issues?

 Does the maintenance team have a track record for fixing issues quickly?
-Find out how long it typically takes to respond and manage maintenance requests.
+Be sure to ask how long it typically takes to respond and manage maintenance requests.